dentarg/auth0-blog/_posts/2017-09-13-adding-fullcontact-to-your-auth-process-for-profile-enhancement.markdown

 title: "Adding FullContact to your Auth Process For Profile Enhancement"
 description: "Learn how to enhance your users' profile by adding FullContact to your authentication process."
 date: 2017-09-13 8:30
-category: Growth, Growth Hacking
-is_non-tech: true
+category: Technical Guide, Identity, Analytics
 author:
   name: "Prosper Otemuyiwa"
   url: "https://twitter.com/unicodeveloper"